The first day of fall approaches, and your attention turns from sunny days and camp sessions to school and homework.

 4. Consider activities outside of school

 Realistically, while weekends are probably swallowed by homework and errands, they should also be for relaxation and fun!

 Try pairing that fun with educational activities for a double whammy of quality time.
 Check out museums, science fairs, STEM competitions, and other tech-related activities in your area.
 To save money, keep an eye out for special deals—sometimes museums offer two-for-one or even free admission on certain days.

 Can’t afford to go out or can’t find the time to leave the house?
-Turn your kitchen into a laboratory, have a STEM-themed movie night, or even go old school: break out some popsicle sticks, and challenge your little engineer to build.
+Turn your kitchen into a laboratory, have a STEM-themed movie night, or even go old school: break out some popsicle sticks, and challenge your aspiring engineer to build.

-Listen to your child’s daily experiences, see if you can spot when they’re using these non-tech habits, and let them know how proud you are of them for broadening their scope of the world.
+Observe your child’s daily experiences, see if you can spot when they’re using these non-tech habits, and let them know how proud you are of them for broadening their scope of the world.